Cuisine of New Orleans

 The cuisine of New Orleans encompasses common dishes and foods in New Orleans, Louisiana.
 It is perhaps the most distinctively recognized regional cuisine in the United States.
 Some of the dishes originated in New Orleans, while others are common and popular in the city and surrounding areas, such as the Mississippi River Delta and southern Louisiana.
 The cuisine of New Orleans is heavily influenced by Creole cuisine, Cajun cuisine, and soul food.
+Later on, due to immigration, Italian cuisine and Sicilian cuisine also has some influence on the cuisine of New Orleans.
 Seafood also plays a prominent part in the cuisine.
 Dishes invented in New Orleans include po' boy and muffuletta sandwiches, oysters Rockefeller and oysters Bienville, pompano en papillote, and bananas Foster, among others.

 Influences

 Creoles are descendants of the settlers in colonial Louisiana, especially New Orleans.
 Before Louisiana became a part of the United States in 1803, it was colonized for more than a century, first by France and then by Spain.
 The Creoles were the American-born offspring of these European settlers.
 Some Creoles are people of mixed race who also have West African and Native American ancestry.
 The Creoles, most of whom originally spoke a dialect of French, created a sophisticated and cosmopolitan society in colonial New Orleans.

 Creole cuisine is a fusion, unique to the New Orleans area, of French, Spanish, West African, and Native American cuisine.
 It was also influenced by later immigrants from Germany, Italy (particularly Sicily), and other locations.
 Like French food, it sometimes makes use of rich sauces and complex preparation techniques.
 Creole dishes often include onions, bell peppers, celery, tomatoes, and okra.